-Champion Poultry Traveling Trophy Sponsored by Sean & Grey Mello All exhibitors must be familiar with the General Livestock Rules and the American Poultry Standards
+Champion Poultry Traveling Trophy Sponsored by Sean & Grey Mello

+All exhibitors must be familiar with the General Livestock Rules and the American Poultry Standards

-Poultry must be at the Fairgrounds, inspected and in pens by 2:00 pm Sunday, July 21, 2024 (Show will be dependent on Garfield County Management and HPAI.)
-WEIGH-IN AND INSPECTION SUNDAY 9:00 am MANDATORY ALL EXHIBITOR MEETING MONDAY 8:00 am POULTRY SHOW MONDAY 10:00 am
+Poultry must be at the Fairgrounds, inspected and in pens by 2:00 pm Sunday, August 3, 2025 (The show will be based on Garfield County Management and HPAI.)
+WEIGH-IN AND INSPECTION SUNDAY 9:00 am MANDATORY ALL EXHIBITOR MEETING SUNDAY 2:00 PM POULTRY SHOW MONDAY 8:00 am

 - 1. Exhibitors are to select market trios at their required tag and weigh-in date. - 2.
-Ownership Young breeding birds must have been raised by the member. - 3.
-Show pens will be provided to all exhibitors.
-Number of pens available per exhibitor will be determined based on pens available and overall enrollment and exhibitors will be notified of this number in advance of the Fair; exhibitors may need to provide additional pens of their own which must be safe and appropriate.
-Superintendent must be notified and give approval for another exhibitor to care for other exhibitors' projects. - 4.
-Exhibitors are to provide their own feed.
+Ownership the member must have raised young breeding birds. - 3.
+Show pens will be provided for all exhibitors.
+The number of pens available per exhibitor will be determined based on pens available and overall enrollment and exhibitors will be notified of this number in advance of the Fair; exhibitors may need to provide additional pens of their own which must be safe and appropriate.
+Superintendents must be notified and give approval for another exhibitor to care for other exhibitors' projects. - 4.
+Exhibitors are to provide their own poultry feed.
 Care and feeding are the responsibility of the exhibitor.
-No tack/equipment may be left in Poultry area.
+No tack/equipment may be left in the Poultry area.
 Any items such as feed, show boxes, etc., placed in Poultry area will be removed without warning.
 Tack stalls will be assigned. - 5.
 A bird can be entered in only one class, i.e., a tom and a hen turkey can be shown as singles (tom & hen classes) or shown as a pair, but not all three classes tom, hen, and pair. - 6.
 Additional parameters for the poultry show can be found in the American Poultry Standards Book.
 For breeds not in standard, exhibitors need to bring a copy of the standards.
-For the Miscellaneous Fowl class, a referenced form or weights and standards must accompany entry forms. - 7.
+For the Miscellaneous Fowl class, a reference form or weights and standards must accompany entry forms. - 7.
 Age Definitions: - a.
 Cock hatched before January 1 of the current year. - b.
 Hen hatched before January 1 of the current year. - c.
 Cockerel hatched after January 1 of the current year. - d.
 Pullet hatched after January 1 of the current year. - e.
 Old hatched before January 1 of the current year. - f.
 Young hatched after January 1 of the current year. - 8.
 Minimum and Maximum weights for poultry to show at fair are as follows: - a.
-Market chickens: 4 pounds / Maximum: 10 pounds - b.
+Market chicken: 4 pounds / Maximum: 12 pounds - b.
 Market turkeys: 17 pounds / Maximum: 35 pounds - c.
 Market ducks: 5 pounds / Maximum: 10 pounds - d.
 Market geese: 8 pounds / Maximum: 15 pounds - e.
-Market quail or pheasant: no min or max - Breeding entries are limited to eight (8) per exhibitor, designated on the entry by July 1, 2024.
+Market quail or pheasant: no min or max - 9.
+Breeding entries are limited to eight (8) per exhibitor, designated on the entry by July 2, 2025.
 This is inclusive of Producer Breeding entries and all Poultry divisions.
-Classes may not be changed at weigh-in on July 15, 2024.
+Classes may not be changed at weigh-in on August 3, 2025, unless done so by the Superintendent.

+POULTRY CLASSES

-POULTRY CLASSES Exhibitors are responsible for checking class lists after they have been posted, and with the Poultry Superintendent for the exact order of show.
+Exhibitors are responsible for checking class lists after they have been posted, and with the Poultry Superintendent for the exact order of show.